catafest/colab_google/README.md

   catafest_014.ipynb - get IMDB review dataset and show it;

   catafest_015.ipynb - how to get, show and use it data and create a new train data set from IMDB dataset;

+  catafest_016.ipynb - show the shape of the Fashion-MNIST dataset;